-Basically, it’s largely inhospitable for humans for extended periods unless you are well versed in desert living and survival.
+It’s largely inhospitable for humans for extended periods unless you are well-versed in desert living and survival.

 Why is Uluru called a sacred site?

-Also, surviving in such a barren place is not a cakewalk for both rocks and human beings.
+Also, surviving in such a barren place is not a cakewalk for rocks and humans.
 But, Uluru has been proven an exception, all thanks to its homogeneity.

-- Best Museums in the US You Need to Visit
+- Museums in the US You Need to Visit

 - Best Beaches on the East Coast of Australia

 - Best State and National Parks in South Carolina

 - Latest Posts